sophiebatten123/GinAmore/README.md

 ### Cocktail Detail

 The cocktail detail page provides users with information about the cocktail including its name, rating, recipe and the ingredients.
-The information on the page is easy to read and each section is seperated improving the readability of content.
+The information on the page is easy to read and each section is separated improving the readability of content.

 ![Cocktail Details](static/images/cocktail_details.PNG)